isabella232/journeys.en/help/using/usecase/leveraging-fatigue-scores.md

 >[!CAUTION]
 >
->The predictive fatigue score capability is only available to customers who use the Adobe Campaign Data Service feature.
+>The predictive fatigue score capability is only available to customers who use the Adobe Campaign Standard Data Service feature.

 ## Configuring the event {#section_ptb_ws1_ffb}